asurinsaka/asurinsaka.github.io/_posts/2016-08-01-IPOPP-Installation.md

     pre-installed database.
 5. Run install_ipopp.sh

-##  Detailed Procedures of IPOPP Installation
+##  Detailed Analysis of IPOPP Installation

 To learn how ipopp works, I started with understanding ipopp installations.
 Here is a picture of the ipopp installation procedures started after you fire the